Peak District Guided Walking Tour 2025

 Ascent: 1,500 feet (460m)

-In Summary: From the village of Hollinsclough we contour Hollins Hill in the shadow of Axe Edge (source of both the River Dove and Manifold) and Leap Edge (don’t!) to climb the rocky spine of Chrome Hill, known as the Dragon’s Back of Derbyshire.
-Hitter Hill is then ascended as we head south to Pilsbury Castle and Hartington.
+In summary: From the village of Hollinsclough we contour Hollins Hill in the shadow of Axe Edge (source of both the River Dove and Manifold) and Leap Edge.
+We swing north up Dowel Dale then ascend Hitter Hill before heading south to Pilsbury Castle.
+We then cross the fledgling River Dove and ascend to the ridgeline of Sheen Hill for panoramic views west over the Manifold valley before descending into Hartington.

 Highlight: Explore the site and remains of Pilsbury Castle, an 11th Century Motte and Bailey Fortress, with fantastic views back towards Chrome Hill.